 - Snapshots provide a consistent, point-in-time view of your file system, and you can take as many snapshots as you need.
 You pay only for the storage used by your data and metadata, including storage capacity used by snapshots.
 Each snapshot reflects only data that changed from the previous snapshot.
 For more information, see Managing Snapshots.

 The File Storage service encrypts all file system and snapshot data at rest.
 By default all file systems are encrypted using Oracle-managed encryption keys.
-You have the option to encrypt all of your file systems using the keys that you own and manage using the Key Management service.
-For more information, see Overview of Key Management.
+You have the option to encrypt all of your file systems using the keys that you own and manage using the Vault service.
+For more information, see Overview of Vault.

 FastConnect offers you the ability to accelerate data transfers.
 You can leverage the integration between FastConnect and the File Storage service to perform initial data migration, workflow data transfers for large files, and disaster recovery scenarios between two regions, among other things.